rsundar/Tic-Tac-Toe/README.md

 - Player 1 is X and Player 2 is O.
 - Players take turns putting their marks in the numbered squares.
 - The first player to get 3 in a row wins.
+- 3 in a row implies the presence of 3 of the same marker ('X' or 'O') in consecutive positions.
+- That is horizontally consecutive, vertically consecutive, and diagonally consecutive.
-- When all 9 squares are full, the game is a draw.
-If no player has 3 in a row.
+- When all 9 squares are full, the game is a draw, if no player has won.

 # Usage
 - If you want to play the game please clone the repo.